What is Google Analytics and Its Benefits

-A successful business is a fast-paced machine that reacts quickly to ever-changing factors around it, and web data can help you discover what is going on your website as it happens.
+A successful business is a fast-paced machine that reacts quickly to ever-changing factors, and web data can help you discover what is going on your website.

 We will discover what Google Analytics is through its many benefits to your business and why using GA is essential to understand the status of your online performance.